Ellie Kemper: Television work

 Kemper received positive reviews for her role in The Office.
 Alan Sepinwall, television columnist with The Star-Ledger, praised the "infectious joy and sweetness" she brought to the show.
 Joshua Ostroff of Eye Weekly described Erin as one of the best new television characters of the 2008–2009 season and said, "Erin's high-grade adorability, up-for-anything attitude and sheer niceness is unlike anyone else in the office, adding a welcome new wrinkle for next season."
 Andy Shaw of TV Fodder said she "adds some freshness to the cast" and Josh McAuliffe of The Times-Tribune in Scranton, Pennsylvania, said he liked Erin's "cheerful, appealingly goofy personality".
 Many critics have singled her out as a highlight of the show's eighth season following Steve Carell's departure.

 In October 2009, Kemper appeared in Subtle Sexuality, a set of three The Office webisodes about efforts by Erin and Kelly Kapoor (Mindy Kaling) to start a girl group.

 Following The Office, she starred in the Netflix original comedy series Unbreakable Kimmy Schmidt as the fish-out-of-water title character.
 She plays a former abductee and forced cult member who wants to shed the victim pity of her small hometown and moves to New York.
 Her performance on the show has been widely acclaimed, and she received multiple nominations for the Screen Actors Guild Award and Primetime Emmy Award for Outstanding Lead Actress in a Comedy Series.

 In summer 2015, Kemper served as a temporary co-host of Today alongside Al Roker, Natalie Morales, Tamron Hall, and Willie Geist.

-In 2019, she appeared as a guest judge on season 14 of America's Got Talent.
+In 2019, Kemper appeared as a guest judge on season 14 of America's Got Talent where she pushed the Golden Buzzer for light-up dance group Light Balance Kids.

 Other work

 In 2018, Kemper recorded for the audiobook A Day in the Life of Marlon Bundo.
 She also recorded the audiobook for 2019's The Legends of Greemulax, a novel attributed to her character Kimmy Schmidt.

-In 2018, she also published her first book, My Squirrel Days.
+That same year she published her first book, My Squirrel Days.

+In 2023, she joined the cast of the Broadway play Peter Pan Goes Wrong making her Broadway debut as Francis for a limited engagement.

+In 2025, she featured in an ad campaign by the department store Kohl's for its Kohl's Cash program.